 Contact Spotts Garden Service to schedule garden work for November and December.

 - Planting perennials, shrubs, bulbs, and container grown trees, as well as digging and dividing existing perennials.

-While the Spotts crew slows down a bit in winter, we find January and February are ideal for certain projects.
+While the Spotts crew slows down a bit in winter, the colder months are ideal for certain projects.
 Contact us for free estimates on work suited to winter weather in your Indianapolis garden.

 - Removing invasive plants and clearing thickets.

 - Designing your new ornamental garden or kitchen garden to be ready to plant this spring.

 - Building raised beds.

 - Installing hardscape projects like natural stone patios.